DCtheTall/node-reddit-desktop/README.md

 node index.js --path ./data/<example>.png
 ```

+4. `--offline`: Select an image from the data/ directory in the project's root.
+If you have not run the scraper with the `--cache` option the program will throw
+an Error.

 ## License

 This code is free for use under an MIT license.
 This code is offered as is without